-- 33. Country systems must manage residual risk for building resilience.
+- 35. Country systems must manage residual risk for building resilience.
 Recognizing the limits to adaptation, systems must be strengthened in countries to manage residual risks.
 According to UNDRR, these are risks that remains in unmanaged form, even when effective risk reduction measures are in place, and for which emergency response and recovery capacities must be maintained.
 Improvement of such systems will enable countries to be better prepared for and respond to long-lasting climate impacts.
-This includes investments in strengthening institutions for improved disaster preparedness, strengthening early warning systems, and enhancing financial preparedness for disaster response and recovery. - 34.
-Investments in resilience need to promote transformation.
+This includes investments in strengthening institutions for improved disaster preparedness, strengthening early warning systems, and enhancing financial preparedness for disaster response and recovery. - 36.
+Investments in adaptation need to promote transformation.
 CIF's Transformational Change Learning Partnership defines transformational change in climate action as a fundamental change in systems relevant to climate action, with large-scale positive impacts that shift and accelerate the trajectory of progress toward climate-neutral, inclusive, resilient, and sustainable development pathways.
-As shown in Figure 1, it is generally easier to finance noand low-regret adaptation that is reactive, and incremental than anticipatory and transformational adaptation due to difficulty in generating revenue and expected financial returns from such investments.
+As shown in Figure 1, it is generally easier to finance no-and low-regret adaptation that is reactive and incremental than it is to finance anticipatory and transformational adaptation, due to the difficulty in generating revenue and uncertain financial returns from such investments.
 There is an urgent need to stimulate more uptake of transformational adaptation solutions.